 Magical Realism Books

-Rebecca Serle has done it again with this book.
+Rebecca Serle has done it again with this book set in Italy.
 Katy’s mother, Carol, has died and left Katy to take their trip to Positano alone.
-When Katy leaves she is uncertain about everything and whether she will retun to her marriage.
+When Katy leaves she is uncertain about everything and whether she will return to her marriage.

-Then, the impossible happens, Carol appears at Katy’s hotel.
+Then, the impossible happens, and Carol appears at Katy’s hotel.
 She is in perfect health and thirty years old.
 She is not the woman Katy thought she knew.
 As she gets to know her mother, she realizes more about herself.
-Beautifully written and a must-read contemporary fiction.

-As audiobooks go, this book is the best one I have ever listened to.
-This book is also one of my favorite books of all time.
+As full cast audiobooks go, this book about music is the best one I have ever listened to.
+This magical realism book is also one of my favorite books of all time.
 It is narrated by “music” who is telling the story of a magician named Frankie Presto.

 There are multiple people who narrate this book and it is more like a play.
-I could listen to this book over and over.
+I could listen to this contemporary fiction book over and over so it no wonder that it is one of my all-time favorite books.
 I loved this book and bought a copy which I lent to an unnamed person who loved it and did not return it.
 My second copy has met the same fate.
 Third time’s a charm?